Sefer Raziel HaMalakh: Textual history

-The book cannot be shown to predate the 13th century, but may in parts date back to late antiquity.
-Like other obscure ancient texts such as the Bahir and Sefer Yetzirah, the work has been extant in a number of versions.
+Like other obscure ancient texts such as the Bahir and Sefer Yetzirah, Sefer HaRaziel has been extant in a number of versions.
+The book cannot be shown to predate the 13th century, but may in parts date back to late antiquity insofar as its title is mentioned in another magical work of late antiquity: The Sword of Moses.

 The book claims to have been revealed to Adam by the angel Raziel.
-The title itself is mentioned in another magical work of late antiquity, The Sword of Moses.
-Critical historians regard it as a medieval work, most probably originating among the Ashkenazi Hasidim, as citations from it begin to appear only in the 13th century.
-One section was available to Ibn Ezra before 1153, when he finished his commentary to Exodus.
-The likely compiler of the medieval version is Eleazar of Worms, as Sefer Galei Razia, which developed to what we have now as Sefer Raziel, including more writings written by people of various theological opinions.
+Critical historians regard it as a medieval work, most probably originating among the Ashkenazi Hasidim, as citations reliant on the main body content of the work as we receive it begin to appear only in the 12th century.
+At least one section was available to Ibn Ezra before 1153, when he finished his commentary to Exodus.
+The likely compiler of the medieval version is Eleazar of Worms, as Sefer Galei Razia, which developed into what we have now as Sefer Raziel, including more writings written by people of various theological opinions.
 According to Jacob Emden, it was compiled by Abraham Abulafia.

 Contents

-It draws heavily on Sefer Yetzirah and Sefer HaRazim "Book of Secrets".
+Sefer Raziel HaMalakh draws heavily on Sefer Yetzirah and Sefer HaRazim "Book of Secrets".
 There are multiple manuscript versions, containing up to seven tractates.
 The printed version of Sefer Raziel is divided into five books, some of it in the form of a mystical midrash on Creation.
 It features an elaborate angelology, magical uses of the zodiac, gematria, names of God, protective spells, and a method of writing magical healing amulets.

-Book six of the Liber Razielis is based on Sefer haRazim, with various additions including the "Prayer of Adam" of Sefer Adam.
+Book six of the Liber Razielis is based on Sefer haRazim, with various additions, including the "Prayer of Adam" of Sefer Adam.

 The book became notorious in German Renaissance magic, named together with Picatrix as among the most abominable works of necromancy by Johannes Hartlieb.
-The prayer of Adam is paraphrased by Nicholas of Cusa in two sermons (Sermo I, 4, 16.25; Sermo XX, 8, 10-13) and further made use of by Johann Reuchlin in his De Arte Cabbalistica.
+The prayer of Adam is paraphrased by Nicholas of Cusa in two sermons (Sermo I, 4, 16.25; Sermo XX, 8, 10-13) and further made use of by Johann Reuchlin in his De Arte Cabalistica.

 Konrad Bollstatter in the 15th century also shows awareness of the Latin version of the "Prayer of Adam" an interpolation in Cgm 252, although he replaces Raziel with Raphael and Seth with Sem.